.

 • Workflow Management: Reliant on manual, paper-based processes.

-• Data Management: Fragmented data due to the lack of a centralized lab workflow management system.
+• Data Management: Fragmented data that lacks a centralized laboratory workflow management system.

 • Reporting: Time-consuming, prone to errors.